Conall Cra Bhuidhe: Synopsis

 The king told him he had won his youngest son, and if he could tell him of a still harder case, he would give him his next youngest son.
 Conall told of a time that he followed some smoke and fell into a giant's cave.
 It threatened to kill him, but it was blind in one eye, and Conall said he could cure that eye, and blinded it in the other instead.
 In the morning, the giant ordered him to free the goats.
 Conall killed one and in its hide escaped with the rest.
 The giant realized this and offered him a ring for his stalwartness.
 Conall told it to throw it to the ground and he would take it; he did, and it called to the giant when he called to it, and Conall could not take it off.
 He cut off his finger and threw it into the sea, and when it called back to the giant, the giant followed it and drowned.
 Conall took all its gold and silver and offered as proof that he was in fact missing a finger.

 The king told him he had won his next youngest son, and if he could tell him of a still harder case, he would give him his (next) oldest son.
 Conall told him that he was married, but went to sea and found a woman trying to slit the throat of a baby by a cauldron.
-He asked her, and she told him that the giant there would kill her if she did not.
-He managed to trick the giant but the giant caught him, and Conall barely managed to kill him in time.
+He asked her and she told him that the giant that lives there would kill her if she did not.
+He managed to trick the giant, but the giant caught him and Conall barely managed to kill him in time.

-The king's mother was listening to this, and told him that she had been the woman and he had been the baby, so Conall had saved his life.
+The king's mother was listening to this and told him that she had been the woman and he had been the baby, so Conall had saved his life.
 The king gave him the horse, gold and silver, and all the lives of his sons.